KripaPopli/SuperstorePowerBIAnalysis/README.md

 - Sales show a positive trend throughout the years.
 - Phones, copiers, chairs and bookcases are the top products of the superstore and make up almost half(48.92%) of the sales.
 - Asia Pacific is the largest contributing market, while Western Europe is the largest contributing Region.
-- The superstore and shown consistent profits throughout the years at 11%.
+- The superstore has shown consistent profits throughout the years at 11%.

 ## Kindly download the .pbix file to view and interact with the report.